elusiveunit/lucid-slider/README.md

 ### 1.1: Jan 13, 2013

 * New: Use WordPress 3.5 media uploader.
-* New: Updated WPAlchemy version to 1.5.2.
+* New: Updated WPAlchemy version to 1.5.2, which fixes an issue where repeating metaboxes would not work in WordPress 3.5.
 * Tweak: Altered the slider management UI slightly.
 * Tweak: Added `position: relative;` to flexslider `<li>`'s, so positioning within a slide works out of the box.